 Once the driver is installed, the MOD110 can be controlled programmatically over the HECI connection, or by using the provided hardware control command line application.

-Sample code (in C) is also available for Linux, and for Windows (beta; available on request).
+Sample code (in C) is also available for Linux.
+Windows sample code is not currently available.

 The hardware control application can be used to read and write the states of the digital outputs and inputs.